 - Take part in a beach cleanup.

-- Save the vulnerable dunes: stay on the paths, don't take plants or animals home and don't light fires.
+- Save the vulnerable dunes: stay on the paths, don't take plants or animals home and don't make fires.

 - Spotted a seal?
-Drop the selfie and enjoy a safe distance (at least 20 m) from this wild animal.
+Don’t take a selfie butenjoy the wild animal from a safe distance (at least 20 m).
 Keep dogs on a leash.